konidev20/refcheck/README.md

 ```

 ## Templates
-You can use templates to do refcheck for specific repsotitories.
+You can use templates to do verifydata for specific repsotitories.
 Currently, templates use exclusion
 lists which are common to a specific repository format.
 For example, in restic repositories all files
 except the `config` file have a SHA256 hash of the file name.

 ```
-refcheck -p . -t restic -w 8 -j
+verifydata -p . -t restic -w 8 -j
 ```

 The above command will exclude the restic repository specifc exclusion list and check the files.